 Prado is ready for new adventures.
-So we leave San Ignacio.
-We’re on the way to Belize’s Caribbean coast.
+So, we leave San Ignacio.
+We’re on the way to Belize’s Caribbean Coast.
 To Hopkins.
-Unfortunately weather is not really to good – a polar cold front hits the country.
+Unfortunately, weather is not really too good – a polar cold front hits the country.

 After 1/2h we bypass Belmopan.
 The proud capital of Belize.
 It’s said to be so sleepy and insignificant that only the worst masochists would ever visit it.

 We follow the Hummingbird Highway to the coast.
 Hilly landscape, a lot of secondary jungle, some agriculture and …

 … a few miserable villages along the way.